technicalities/modern-love/README.md

 This is very exciting for everyone!
 It doesn't matter if, like me, your apparently honest preferences are actually quite near to the old package deal; we all benefit from the end of unreasoned and unfree sex - even if we subsequently choose much the same package.
 Choice dignifies.

 But it is hard to think clearly about these things.
 I find it helpful to see sex as a high-dimensionality space which suddenly has a half a dozen [degrees of freedom](https://en.wikipedia.org/wiki/Degrees_of_freedom_%28statistics%29).
 Luckily, things like these can be represented intuitively with graphics.
+Many people dislike being measured; many more dislike labels.
+But in my experience, humans like pictures and need words.

 #### Features